Echecorneliusjr001/Netflix-EDA-Visualization/README.md

 # Netflix-EDA-Visualization
-An analysis of Netflix shows based on viewer's  and country's perspective.
+An analysis of Netflix shows based on viewer's  and country's perspectives.

 ## Table of Contents
 - [Project Overview](#project-overview)